bignerdranch/Roger/README.md

 ### Does it do anything at all?

-Yes, you might still be excited about it if you hadn't read this far.
+Yes.
+You might still be excited about it if you hadn't read this far.
 I hope you're happy with your curious self.
 Go back and read the first paragraph again.
 But stop after that.

+### What will happen if git creates a bunch of new layout files?

+For a brief period of time, things will be hectic on your machine.

+### Are you going to fix any of this?

+I've actually been enjoying working on this README a lot, so I may just stop working on the code if that's all right.

+### I thought this was a list of limitations?

+It is actually a list of arbitrarily chosen questions.

+### Who chose them?

+I did.

+### Why?

+To defend myself against an imaginary interlocutor.